IDFCTS/MLOps-Training/09-MLflow/09-MLflow.md

 - Models

 ### Final Exercise:
-- Use our MLflow server/your local one, add tracking to your previous work.
+- Add tracking to your previous work by connection the model you build in `07-ML basics` using the MLflow server in the TS